You should (almost) never buy a pre-built PC.

 Miscellaneous Expansions Cards

 Expansions cards are a diverse category of PCIe-based cards with differing functionalities.
 These can include internal modems, Wi-Fi adapters, as well as various input/output port expansions.
-However, much like with sound cards, these are largely unnecessary since motherboards often have all the functionality you might require built-in.
+However, much like with sound cards, these are mostly unnecessary since motherboards often have all the functionality you might require built-in.

 Just as the name suggests, these are case-mounted fans that serve to provide some extra cooling by improving the airflow inside the case.